Custom Game Board

 Matte Lamination

-Matte lamination is the finish we reach for first on many board projects.
+Matte lamination is the finish we reach for first on many board game projects.
 It puts a matte film over the print, which usually solves the two complaints that show up earliest on game boards: glare on the table and surface wear from regular use.
 If a board has map details, small text, dark background areas, or a lot of icon reading, matte is usually the safer call.
 Gloss may look brighter in a render, but under ceiling light the reflection often becomes the first thing people notice.

 It also hides everyday use a bit better.
 Fingerprints, light rubbing, and the small marks that build up around fold areas usually show less than they do on a gloss surface.
 It will not stop wear completely, but for most retail boards, matte lamination is the finish we come back to first because it is easier to live with in actual play.